 You can alternatively connect to the public Mozilla ftp server to download a previous add-on version.
 You do however need the unique add-on ID which is not displayed publicly anymore (Mozilla switched from displaying the unique ID in the url to descriptive names instead).
 If you do know the ID, you can download it from the ftp server as well.

-A third alternative comes sometimes in the form of the add-on homepage on the Internet (not on Mozilla).
+A third alternative comes, sometimes, in the form of developer homepages on the Internet (not on Mozilla).
 Developers sometimes offer download links to old add-on versions on their websites.
 It is however usually a lot easier to use the official Mozilla Firefox site for that.

 Disable Updates